DataDog/hiring-engineers/answers.md

 During Flatiron School, I was able to present a technical talk on IoT and the global move towards more 'smart' environments.
 I think the Datadog Agent and it's APM service would thrive in this field.
 Datadog would be able to monitor device/sensor malfunctions, identify potential trends in power/water usage and alert us when something doesn't look right - identify when something is either above or below its normal thresholds (temperature for example).

+I think another cool use case for Datadog would be with eSports.
+Esports is essentially competitive gaming and because of how popular it's becoming, using Datadog to monitor and report metrics on, for instance, if there is a problem with the game server or a potential DDoS attack would keep engineers a step ahead of the problem.
+Datadog would also be able to monitor the streaming service so that its users receive real time, low-log visuals on the progress of the competition.